Key points:

 For purposes of determining tax basis, passing property to a beneficiary via a deed will generally result in a gift.

-If the gift is a completed gift, such that the grantor does not retain a power of appointment over the property, the gift will reduce the grantor’s lifetime exemption (currently $12.02m for federal purposes), and the recipient will receive the grantor’s original tax basis. “
+If the gift is a completed gift, such that the grantor does not retain a power of appointment over the property, the gift will reduce the grantor’s lifetime exemption ($12.06M for federal purposes for tax year 2022), and the recipient will receive the grantor’s original tax basis.

-{The Little CPA: To learn more about tax basis, check out Inherited Property: What is Step-Up in Basis?}
+The Little CPA Note: To learn more about tax basis, check out Inherited Property: What is Step-Up in Basis?

-{The Little CPA: The step-up in basis is not lost on all property deeds.
-For instance, CA has a Revocable Transfer-On-Death Deed that preserves stepped-up basis for beneficiaries.}
+The Little CPA Note: The step-up in basis is not lost on all property deeds.
+For instance, CA has a Revocable Transfer-On-Death Deed that preserves stepped-up basis for beneficiaries.

 Consider Needs